 APPENDIX D2 (CONTINUED) Was the transaction made in the context of an existing business relationship?
 If not, was a business relationship then established?
-For additional transactions, pleas e copy the forn nat used above.
-5. CLIENT RE ELATIONSHIP Current status of relationship Date relationship commenced Date relationship ended 6.
-REASONS FOR SUSPICION Please give full account of circumstances and grounds for suspicion riease give full account of circums tarices and grou Tius for suspicion Suspected Underlying Offences Please specify where possible the nature of the offences which you suspect may underlie or otherwise be relevant to the transaction, for example fraud or corruption, (whether carried out or not), together with the grounds for that suspicion.
-This disclosure is made under the Terrorism and Crime (Bailiwick of Guernsey) Law 2002 (please delete as appropriate) Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 Disclosure (Bailiwick of Guernsey) Law, 2007 7.
-DETAILS OF ANY REQUEST FOR CONSENT Please specify the act or transaction in for which cons sent is sought 8.
+For additional transactions, please copy the format used above.
+5. CLIENT RELATIONSHIP Current status of relationship Date relationship commenced Date relationship ended 6.
+REASONS FOR SUSPICION Please give full account of circumstances and grounds for suspicion Suspected Underlying Offences Please specify where possible the nature of the offences which you suspect may underlie or otherwise be relevant to the transaction, for example fraud or corruption, (whether carried out or not), together with the grounds for that suspicion.
+This disclosure is made under the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 (please delete as appropriate) Disclosure (Bailiwick of Guernsey) Law, 2007 7.
+DETAILS OF ANY REQUEST FOR CONSENT Please specify the act or transaction for which consent is sought 8.
 ADDITIONAL INFORMATION (including explanation of any attachments)